hyperledger/fabric-test/tools/LTE/README.md

 * number of parallel transactions in each chain,
 * number of Key-value pairs,
 * number of transactions,
+* number of keys to be read in each transaction,
-* number of keys in each transaction,
+* number of keys to be written in each transaction,
 * size of batch for ledger,
 * size of Key-value